achimt/doepy/docs/index.rst

-Both the core packages, which act as foundations to this repo, are not complete in the sense that they do not cover all the necessary functions to generate DOE table that a design engineer may need while planning an experiment.
-Also, they offer only low-level APIs in the sense that the standard output from them are normalized numpy arrays.
+Both the core packages, which act as foundations to this repo, are not complete in the sense that they do not cover all the necessary functions to generate a DOE table that a design engineer may need while planning an experiment.
+Also, they offer only low-level APIs in the sense that their standard output consists of normalized numpy arrays.
 It was felt that users, who may not be comfortable in dealing with Python objects directly, should be able to take advantage of their functionalities through a simplified user interface.